-Different Crossfade times can be applied to input trims, filters, EQs, dynamics, sends, faders and pans.
+Different Crossfade times can be applied to input trims, filters, EQs, dynamics, sends, faders and pans and these will apply to all of the channels in a given category eg All input channels.
+A value of zero switches it off.